 Deal also has its very own proper tea room at Harriets Cafe and Tea Rooms on Broad Street, selling full afternoon and cream teas, light meals and great homemade cakes and English tea!

 A stroll to the end of Deal Pier, with all day brunch at Deal Pier Kitchen offers nostalgic views back over the town’s Middle Street conservation area.
-Return to land to try The Just Reproach micro pub for real ale and wine how it used to be served. www.thejustreproach.co.uk
+Return to land to try The Just Reproach micro pub for real ale, cider and gin (preferably not all at the same time !)

 And if you fancy some shopping Deal’s bustling High Street offers a unique mix of independent shops selling everything from baguettes to birdcages at one end leading to more familiar names such as Boots and Marks and Spencers at the other.